 - At the time of exercise of the option or sale of shares.

 At the time of allotment, the difference between the Fair Market Value (FMV) and the Exercise Price is considered as a prerequisite and taxed accordingly.

 Employees have the chance to plan their exercise and sale such that their tax liability is minimized, which is not possible if they are compensated in cash.
 For employees of C corporations where the aggregate equity is at least 30%, the tax on proceeds from the sale of shares that are reinvested in other securities can be deferred.

 These tax savings for both employers and employees are a much-needed breather in the face of unexpected financial crunches due to COVID-19.

 3. Opportunity to Understand the True Value of a Company

 In light of the pandemic and its adverse financial impact, valuing a company is extremely important since the revised valuations capture the effects of the pandemic on the company’s revenue, profitability, financial statements, and value of equity.
-This will reveal the true value of the company to the management, which can help in decision-making and steering the company towards improvement.
+This will reveal the company’s true value to the management, which can help in decision-making and steering the company towards improvement.
 However, companies may not be able to do so since they might prioritize other activities.

-By opting for employee equity as one of the reward mechanisms in the compensation package, a company automatically indulges in a valuation exercise on an annual basis, since this is mandated by the Internal Revenue Service (IRS) and the Department of Labor (DOL).
+By opting for employee equity as one of the reward mechanisms in the compensation package, a company automatically indulges in a valuation exercise on an annual basis since this is mandated by the Internal Revenue Service (IRS) and the Department of Labor (DOL).